Dagbani language

-Dagbani (or Dagbane), also known as Dagbanli or Dagbanle, is a Gur language spoken in Ghana and Northern Togo.
-Its native speakers are estimated around 1,170,000.
-Dagbani is the most widely spoken language in northern Ghana, specifically among the tribes that fall under the authority of the King of Dagbon, known as the Yaa-Naa.
-Dagbon is a traditional kingdom situated in northern Ghana, and the Yaa-Naa is the paramount chief or king who governs over the various tribes and communities within the Dagbon kingdom.
+Dagbani or Dagbanli is a Gur language spoken in Ghana and northern Togo.
+It has an estimated 1.17 million native speakers.
+Dagbani is the most widely spoken language in the northern half of Ghana, including among several acephalous ethnic groups historically under the authority of the King of Dagbaŋ, the Yaa-Naa.
+Dagbaŋ, located in the Northern Region of Ghana, is regarded as the oldest traditional kingdom in the country, and the Yaa-Naa serves as its paramount chief, presiding over the various communities within the Dagbaŋ area.

-Dagbani is closely related to and mutually intelligible with Mampruli, Nabit, Talni, Kamara, Kantosi, and Hanga, also spoken in Northern, North East, Upper East, and Savannah Regions.
-It is also similar to the other members of the same subgroup spoken in other regions, including Dagaare and Wali, spoken in Upper West Region of Ghana, along with Frafra and Kusaal, spoken in the Upper East Region of the country.
+Dagbani is mutually intelligible with Mampruli and closely related to Nabit, Talni, Kamara, Kantosi, and Hanga, also spoken in Northern, North East, Upper East, and Savannah Regions.
+It is also related to the other members of the same subgroup spoken in other regions, including Dagaare and Wali, spoken in Upper West Region of Ghana, along with Frafra and Kusaal, spoken in the Upper East Region of the country.

 In Togo, Dagbani is spoken in the Savanes Region on the border with Ghana.

+Etymology and naming

+The form Dagbani is the most common in English, dating from the colonial and missionary period.
+These anglicized spellings were adopted by the Ghanaian education system and the Bureau of Ghana Languages.

+In the language itself it is Dagbanli: Dagbamba refers to the people, Dagbanli to the language, and Dagbaŋ to the land.
+The suffix ‑li, used to derive language names, is common across the Mabia languages.